 The West Virginia Department of Education will host its eighth annual arts showcase, Arts Alive!
 Friday, April 4, 2014, at the Clay Center in Charleston.
-The lobby showcase will open at 6:30 P.M. with mainstage events to begin at 7:00.
+The Arts Exhibit will open at 6:15pm and the Performance will begin at 7:00.
 Admission is free and open to the public.
-Tickets are available from the Clay Center box office.
+Tickets are now available from the Clay Center box office.
 Please call 304-561-3570.

 Representatives to the planning committee include members of all major arts education professional organizations in West Virginia: The West Virginia Art Education Association, The West Virginia Music Educators Association, and West Virginia Thespians.